 There are certain financial instruments included in our consolidated statement of financial condition that are not measured at fair value on a recurring basis, but nevertheless are recorded at amounts that approximate fair value due to their liquid or short-term nature.
-These financial assets and liabilities include: cash and cash equivalents, cash segregated for regulatory purposes, receivables from brokerage clients, receivables from brokers, dealers and clearing organizations, payables from brokerage clients, payables from brokers, and dealers and clearing organizations, which are classified as Level 1, and securities purchased under agreements to resell and securities sold under agreements to repurchase, which are classified as Level 1 and Level 2.
+These financial assets and liabilities include: cash and cash equivalents, cash segregated for regulatory purposes, receivables from brokerage clients, receivables from brokers, dealers and clearing organizations, payables from brokerage clients, payables from brokers, and dealers and clearing organizations, which are classified as Level 1, securities purchased under agreements to resell, which are classified as Level 1 and Level 2, and securities sold under agreements to repurchase, which are classified as Level 2.